This week, the federal government introduced a suite of environmental legislation — to mixed reviews.

 The proposed new law also affords the government total discretion over whether to initiate regional assessments and strategic assessments of government policy.
 Both are badly needed to help us make smarter decisions that address cumulative effects and should be mandatory.
 More alarmingly, the proposed legislation continues to allow discretion to exempt a project from requirements for review; such discretionary off-ramps are a real concern.

 Finally, the new process will only apply to projects that make it onto a “project list”.
 The list — introduced by the previous government — makes only “major” projects subject to a federal environmental assessment, and excludes projects like in-situ tar sands expansion.
-The government has committed to reviewing the project list, which will need to be significantly expanded and provide for more mandatory assessments.
+The government has committed to reviewing the project list, which will need to be significantly expanded and provide more mandatory assessments.

 The Canadian Energy Regulator Act replaces the National Energy Board Act — but the framework of the previous legislation remains largely intact.